Isentropy/brevity/README.md

-# Brevity, an EVM scripting language
+# Brevity, an EVM scripting language for workflows

 Copyright 2024, 2025 Isentropy LLC